Functional Data Representation with Merge Trees: Introduction

 Smoothing is the first step of a functional data analysis.
 For each statistical unit, individual raw data come in the form of a discrete set of observations regarded as partial observations of a function.
 Smoothing is the process by means of which the analyst generates the individual functional object out of the raw data.
 This functional object will be the atom of the subsequent analysis, a point of a functional space whose structure is apt to sustain the statistical analysis required by the problem at hand.
-A common approach to obtain functional representations is to fit the data with a member of a finite dimensional functional space generated by some basis, for instance, splines or trigonometric polynomials.
+Commons approaches to obtain functional representations are to employ kernel estimators \citep{nadaraya1964estimating, schuster1979contributions, muller1984smooth, mack1989derivative} or to fit the data with a member of a finite dimensional functional space generated by some basis, for instance, splines or trigonometric polynomials.
 Signal-to-noise ratio and the degree of differentiability required for the functional representation, as well as the structure of the embedding space, drive the smoothing process.
 Functional representations interpolating the raw data are of no practical use when the analysis requires to consider functions and their derivatives or, for instance, the natural embedding space is Sobolev's; see, for instance, \cite{aneurisk_splines} for a detailed analysis of the trade-off between goodness of fit and smoothness of the functional representation when dealing with the Aneurisk65 dataset.